aaronaddleman/aaronaddleman.github.io/_posts/2015-03-23-bash-editing-command.md

 ## How

-When running BASH and you our command is way too long, type: CTRL+x v
+When running BASH and you our command is way too long, type: CTRL+x e

-That is today, hold down ctrl, type x, then type v.
+That is today, hold down ctrl the entire time, type x, then type e.